MicrosoftDocs/architecture-center/docs/resiliency/disaster-recovery-azure-applications.md

 The previous failures have primarily been failures that can be managed within the same Azure region.
 However, you must also prepare for the possibility that there is a service disruption of the entire region.
 If a region-wide service disruption occurs, the locally redundant copies of your data are not available.
 If you have enabled geo-replication, there are three additional copies of your blobs and tables in a different region.
 If Microsoft declares the region lost, Azure remaps all of the DNS entries to the geo-replicated region.

 > [!NOTE]
 > Be aware that you don't have any control over this process, and it will occur only for region-wide service disruption.
-Because of this, you must rely on other application-specific backup strategies to achieve the highest level of availability.
-For more information, see the section on [data strategies for disaster recovery](#data-strategies-for-disaster-recovery).
->
->
+Consider using [Azure Site Recovery](/azure/site-recovery/) to achieve better RPO and RTO.
+Site Recovery allows application to decide what is an acceptable outage, and when to fail over to the replicated VMs.

 ### Azure-wide service disruption
 In disaster planning, you must consider the entire range of possible disasters.
 One of the most severe service disruptions would involve all Azure regions simultaneously.
 As with other service disruptions, you might decide to accept the risk of temporary downtime in that event.
 Widespread service disruptions that span regions are much rarer than isolated service disruptions involving dependent services or single regions.